DebajyotiTalukder2001/Role-Based-Access-Control/README.md

 # Role-Based Access Control (RBAC)

-This project is a simple RESTful API for user registration, authentication, and user management (Role-Based Access Control (RBAC)) built using Node.js, Express.js,Typescript, and MongoDB.
+This project is a simple RESTful API for user registration, login, authentication, and user management (Role-Based Access Control (RBAC)) built using Node.js, Express.js,Typescript, and MongoDB.
 It provides endpoints for user `registration,` `login`, `Role-Based Access Control (RBAC)`, `fetching user details`, `logging out`, and `logging out from all devices`.

 ## Features